jylisadoney/soc/4-journals.md

 title: Journals
 nav: true
 ---
-# Search in Specific Journals
+# Identify and Search in Specific Journals

 When doing research, it can often be helpful to start your search within specific journals that are related to your topic or discipline.